Mariona Caldentey

-Early life
+Early and personal life

-María Francesca Caldentey Oliver was born in the Mallorcan town of Felanitx to father Miguel Ángel Caldentey and mother María Oliver.
+Maria Francesca Caldentey Oliver was born in the Mallorcan town of Felanitx to Miquel Àngel "Morete" Caldentey Bennásar and Maria Oliver.
 Her father was a football coach and her mother is a nurse by profession.
-She also has an older brother.
+She has an older brother.
+Caldentey was taught by her grandmother, also named Maria, how to play the piano.

 Caldentey began playing football at the age of four in her local team as an after-school activity.
 She later played futsal in Manacor, where she won multiple titles and played in three Spanish championships.
-Although Caldentey did not develop in La Masia, she has had a lifelong connection to FC Barcelona; her father was one of the promoters of Els Tamarells, one of Barcelona’s biggest penyes.
+Although Caldentey did not develop in La Masia, she has had a lifelong connection to FC Barcelona: her father was one of the original members and promoters of Els Tamarells, the largest Barcelona penya.
+He had been president of CE Felanitx after coaching the team (among others), and died suddenly while travelling in 2018.